-At his gesture the group of Ilzaya looked furious.
-The front most one, a man draped in rich indigo cloth, glared down at him, his lavender lip curling over his blue-tinged teeth.
+At his gesture, the group of Ilzaya looked furious.
+The front one, a man draped in rich indigo cloth, glared down at him, his lavender lip curling over his blue-tinged teeth.
 "Insolence, amongst this crop of fools!
 With felfire weaponry at a peasant's throat he mocks the clan regardless!"

-"Erm, come again?" the Doctor said airily, though he looked wary.
+"Erm, come again?" the Doctor said, looking wary.

-"Um... we beseech your amnesty from the depths of the ocean in our hearts," she said sweetly, and looks of utter shock crossed over the Ilzaya tribe (and the Doctor).
+"Um... we beseech your amnesty from the depths of the ocean in our hearts," she said, uncertainly but clearly, and looks of utter shock crossed over the Ilzaya tribe (and the Doctor).
 "In this night… um, beneath orbs thrice, we have arrived to answer your pleas for aid."

-The leader actually dropped his spear, mouth open slightly and staring quite unabashedly at Rose.
+The leader actually dropped his spear, mouth open and staring quite unabashedly at Rose.
 The Doctor tried not to glare, his teeth gritting as the familiar feeling of jealousy flared up again.
-That sonofabitch dare stare at his Rose—?
+That purple arse dare stare at his Rose?

 "The fool's say will no longer be summoned; yours will suffice as the goddess," the man said, smiling a little.
 Hold on a second, did he just call her a goddess?
 "The moonfolk wholly hail your feet upon our sands and lush.
 I have been designated the Decider, Alaric.
 Pray, with eyes like hunter's bark and lips like blossoms, you are?"

-"Rose," Rose said.
-The Doctor shoved aside his jealousy and wondered if perhaps in the future she'd show him some of her poems.
+As Rose introduced herself, the Doctor shoved aside his jealousy and wondered if perhaps in the future she'd show him some of her poems.
 If they were any bit as brilliant as what she was coming up with now, he'd feel very content.
-And a whole lot of other emotions inappropriate to name.
+And a whole lot of other emotions too inappropriate to name.

 "Your footsteps will follow mine, blooming Rose," Alaric said, sweeping his hand elegantly across his chest.
 "I shall convey you to the fragment of the fallen star."

 He had to stare at her a moment.
-Rassilon, she was so clever.
-So effing smart and gorgeous.
+Rassilon, she was so clever, so smart and gorgeous.
 It was truly unbelievable that someone like her existed, let alone travelled with him and spoke to him as if he deserved to be in her presence.

 "What?" she mumbled, catching him staring, her hand flying up to fiddle with her earring.

-"Weelll, too bad, you're hearing it again," the Doctor grinned, clasping her hand again as they were escorted into the fluorescent black-blue forest.
+She shoved at his shoulder and the Doctor grinned, clasping her hand again as they were escorted into the fluorescent black-blue forest.
 Out of his peripheral vision he saw Rose blush again, smiling with delight.
 Oh, she was beautiful when she looked like that.
-He ought to tell her she's brilliant more often— it was true, after all.
+He ought to tell her she's brilliant more often.
+It was true, after all.